euclidianAce/lmenu/README.md

  - Lua 5.3
  - lgetchar\*

-\* This uses my lgetchar library, (which is cobbled together and as it says on its own repo I have no idea how portabe it is) to allow for arrow keys and such to be recognized
+\* This uses my lgetchar library, (which is cobbled together and as it says on its own repo I have no idea how portable it is) to allow for arrow keys and such to be recognized

 # Usage
 Create a menu object, add options to it with callbacks, then call the menu